-The grass on either side of the trail scratched up our legs a little bit.
+There is a steep and challenging route that is much shorter or there is an easier kid-friendly option that zigzags up the mountain.
+We took the more direct route, which is what this blog post will be based on.
+The grass on either side of the trail scratched up our legs a little bit, which tells you it isn’t as highly trafficked as many of the other hikes on Oahu.
 While the trail is clear, this hike isn’t nearly as crowded as some of the other hikes on the island and we didn’t pass anyone until we got to the pillboxes.

 The rock stairs started off pretty even and easy to climb, but as they went on they grew taller and the climb became a little more challenging.
 At this point in the hike I was starting to regret the leg day I had done the day before and the long run I’d done earlier that morning.
 It was almost like a natural version of the Koko Head Stairs!

-After doing some yoga on the cliff and reenacting the iconic scene from The Lion King, we decided to head towards the pillboxes.
+After doing some classic summit yoga poses on the cliff and reenacting the iconic scene from The Lion King, we decided to head towards the pillboxes.
 The route we took takes you along the top of the ridge so you gain an amazing view along most of the hike.
 We came across a rock cliff that dropped the 700 ft. straight down and decided to do a little climb.

 We continued the climb and found the next pillbox which was gigantic.
 It was the size of three regular pillboxes.
-One of my favorite things about pillbox hikes like this one, Lanikai Pillbox hike, and Diamond Head, are that the pillboxes offer a perfect spot for a picnic or snack break.
+One of my favorite things about pillbox hikes like this one, Lanikai Pillbox hike, and Diamond Head, is that the pillboxes offer a perfect spot for a picnic or snack break.

-After the giant pillbox we came across the Pink pillbox.
+After the giant pillbox, we came across the Pink pillbox.
 This was painted a bright bubblegum pink in October of 2015 in dedication to Breast Cancer Awareness.
 Standing inside it felt like you’d been transported to the inside of a Pepto Bismol bottle.
 The pink pillbox had recently been given a fresh coat of paint so the walls were pretty bare.
 We decided to climb on top where we found a painting of a pink ribbon, a symbol for breast cancer awareness.
 From here you could see the coral reef through the cerulean waters extend for miles down the shoreline in both directions.

 About 100 ft beyond the pink pillbox is the final pillbox and the end of the hike.
 After enjoying the dazzling view and taking a few hundred photos we headed back the way we came but decided to take the zigzag trail down.
 I would definitely recommend taking the stairs up and taking this way down as the steep route would be very slippery because of how dry and dusty it was.
-Also the longer, winding route offered some beautiful scenery that you wouldn’t want to miss.
+Also, the longer, winding route offered some beautiful scenery that you wouldn’t want to miss.